 Student Activities coordinates programs with student organizations, academic schools, and other colleges and/or community organizations.
 The programs enhance student life and help students develop interpersonal skills that last well beyond their college years.
 Opportunities include:

-The Penn College Presidential Leadership Program is Penn College's comprehensive student development program, providing fun and educational opportunities for students to develop and enhance their leadership skills.
+Leadership Boot Camp is Penn College's comprehensive student development program, providing fun and educational opportunities for students to develop and enhance their leadership skills.

 Penn College Awards recognize graduating Penn College students who have demonstrated outstanding student leadership or have contributed significantly to student life in some way.